 From state-of-the-art stadiums to opening ceremonies that pull out all the stops, host cities pour unbelievable amounts of money into Olympics prep.
 In the last 15 years, millions of dollars spent preparing for the Games has easily turned into several billion and, every four years, the need to impress the world looms even larger.

 But this off-field competition has led to abandoned venues, the displacement of local residents and Indigenous folks, detrimental pollution and, of course, staggering debt.
-Ahead of Tokyo 2020, which is set to begin on July 23, 2021, we're taking a look at the impacts the Olympics continue to have on former host cities — even after they pass the torch.
+As the world watches Tokyo 2020, we're taking a look at the impacts the Olympics continue to have on former host cities — even after they pass the torch.

 The Modern-Day Games Mean Modern-Day Costs

 Inspired by the ancient competition held in Olympia, the first modern Olympic Games were held 126 years ago in Athens, Greece, in 1896.
 These days, the Summer and Winter Games attract thousands of athletes from over 200 nations — not to mention billions of viewers.

 As such, host nations need to build the infrastructure, housing and venues to accommodate all of the spectators and athletes the world’s foremost sporting event draws.
 To make matters more complicated, the Games are all about the spirit of competition, both on and off the pitch.
 That means the bid to outshine others has caused host cities to raise the bar — and, as a result, the bill.

 2008 Beijing Summer Games